zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 :::image type="content" source="./media/facilitator/facilitator-8-low-res.png" alt-text="Screenshot of the facilitator in scheduled meetings experience." lightbox="./media/facilitator/facilitator-8-hi-res.png":::

+### Facilitator for unscheduled meetings in Teams Rooms

-### To enable AI-generated notes using Facilitator in Teams Rooms for adhoc or unscheduled meetings
+To enable AI-generated notes using Facilitator in Teams Rooms:

 **Step 1: Assign a Teams Rooms Pro license to each resource account you have for your Teams Rooms devices.** See, [Microsoft Teams Rooms licenses](/microsoftteams/rooms/rooms-licensing).